BlankOn/irgsh-go/README.md

 Minimal IRGSH ecosystem contains three instances that supposed to be live on different machines.
 They depends on Redis as backend (queue, pubsub).

 - `irgsh-chief` acts as the master.
 The the others (also applied to`irgsh-cli`) will talks to the chief.
 - `irgsh-builder` is the builder worker of IRGSH.
-Machine with speed CPU and high RAM is favored.
+Machines with speed CPU and high RAM are prefered.
 - `irgsh-repo` will serve as repository so it may need huge volume of storage.

-We may need more than one `irgsh`builder`, depends on our available resources.
+We may need more than one `irgsh-builder`, depends on our available resources.

-Before going to run any of these, you need to prepare your GPG key for signing purpose and set it on env var (see `GPG-EN.md`).
+Before going to run any of these, you need to prepare your GPG key for signing purpose and set it on environment variable (see `GPG-EN.md`).
 Please refer to `env.local` and `config.yml` for available preference variables

 Running the chief is quite simple as `irgsh-chief -c config.yml`, as well for `irgsh-builder` and `irgsh-repo`.
 For `irgsh-builder` and `irgsh-repo`, we need to initialize them first.